kit-data-manager/tomo_mapper/README.md

 ## Supported instruments and formats

 Due to the large range and variety of vendors, instruments and setups we cannot guarantee successful mapping for all cases.
-The following list provides the minimal range of formats, that have been tested via sample data.
+The following list provides the **minimal range of formats, that have been tested via sample data**.

 ### Image Metadata (SEM and Tomography Mapping)